Skip to content

 "It's all Greek to me!"

 The Greek language is ranked as the richest in the world with 5 million words and 70 million word types!
 Greek roots are often used to coin new words for other languages, especially in the medicine and sciences.
 Greek words and word elements continue to be productive as a basis for coinages: anthropology, photography, biomechanics, telephony, isomer, cinematography, etc. An estimated 12% of the English vocabulary has a Greek origin.
+In this article, we’ll explore some fascinating facts about the Greek language that you might not know already!

-History of the Greek Language
+Greek Language Basics

 Official Language in Greece